TransDEvo People

 -

-Miguel Torres-Martin, Senior Bioinformatician 🇪🇸
+Miguel Torres-Martin, Tech Bioinformatician 🇪🇸

 After completing my PhD in transcriptomics of nervous system tumors at La Paz University Hospital (Madrid), my professional path led me to the University of Michigan where I studied epigenetics of hematologic cancers.
 Afterwards, and within the same lab, I moved to the University of Miami, where I continued my research.
 My American experience concluded with another two years at the Mount Sinai Hospital in New York City studying transcriptomics and mutations in liver cancer.
 Then, I was transferred to IDIBAPS in Barcelona.
 In the most recent years, I have been working as a bioinformatician in the Genetics Department at the Germans Trias i Pujol Hospital.